polo2ro/mailinwhite/README.md

 # mailinwhite

-open source anti spam with captcha challenge
+open source anti-spam with CAPTCHA challenge

-## how it work?
+## How it works

-this a postfix relay, you have to configure a domain MX to this server and set another smtp for delivery, the app will maintain a list of known contacts with a "human" status and require a captcha resolution from the sender to proceed for delivery.
+This is a Postfix relay.
+You have to configure a domain MX to this server and set another SMTP for delivery.
+The app will maintain a list of known contacts with a "human" status and require a CAPTCHA resolution from the sender to proceed for delivery.

-before:
+Before:

 MX -> SMTP server

-after:
+After:

 MX -> mailinwhite -> SMTP server

-mailinwhite process a new mail with unknow sender:
+mailinwhite processes a new mail with unknown sender:

-* the mail is stored in redis
+* The mail is stored in Redis
-* a link is sent by mail to the sender
+* A link is sent by mail to the sender
-* the sender submit captcha, then the mail is delivered
+* The sender submits CAPTCHA, then the mail is delivered

-mailinwhite process a new mail with existing sender:
+mailinwhite processes a new mail with existing sender:

-* if the sender has already validated a captcha, the mail is delivered to the next smtp server
+* If the sender has already validated a CAPTCHA, the mail is delivered to the next SMTP server
-* if the sender has not yet validated the captcha, a new link is sent by mail to the sender, all the pending emails will be sent upon validation
+* If the sender has not yet validated the CAPTCHA, a new link is sent by mail to the sender; all the pending emails will be sent upon validation

 ## Development

-This project use docker compose and make, to start use:
+This project uses Docker Compose and Make.
+To start, use:

 ```bash
 make install